Constitution

 Subsection B: Dorm Presidents shall oversee the implementation of the Honor System at the dorm level as specified in that document.

 Subsection C: The Dorm Presidents may call and shall preside over dorm meetings.
-They must call meetings in their dorms at least three times each semester.
+They must call meetings in their dorms at least two times each semester.
 It is the responsibility of the Dorm President to make sure the Dorm Officers (especially the SGA representative) give regular reports at these meetings.
 The dorm Presidents shall also oversee party forms.

 Subsection D: The Dorm Presidents may call and shall preside over dorm steering committee meetings comprised of all Dorm Officers including Hall Advisers.